thegworld/gtx-browser/docs/gpu/gpu_testing_bot_details.md

     [How to set up new virtual machine instances](#How-to-set-up-new-virtual-machine-instances), following the "Manually-triggered GPU trybots" instructions.

-1. Create a CL in the Chromium workspace which does the following.
+1. Create a CL in the GTx Browser workspace which does the following.
 Here's a [reference CL](https://chromium-review.googlesource.com/c/chromium/src/+/2191276) exemplifying the new "GCE pool per GPU hardware pool" way.
     1. Updates [`gpu.try.star`][gpu.try.star] and its related generated file